Talos Energy (TALO)

 Paul Goodfellow, President and Chief Executive Officer

-Mr. Goodfellow was appointed Chief Executive Officer and President of Talos Energy Inc. in March 2025.
-He brings over 34 years of domestic and international experience in the oil and gas industry, having spent his career at Shell plc.
-At Shell, he held various senior executive roles, including leading Shell's global deepwater business across multiple international areas.
-Prior to joining Talos, he served as Shell's Executive Vice President and Group Chief Internal Auditor from August 2023 to February 2025, and Executive Vice President, Deep Water, Shell Upstream from April 2019 to August 2023.
-He also served as the Chairman of the Board of Shell Midstream Partners GP LP.
+Paul Goodfellow was appointed President and Chief Executive Officer of Talos Energy Inc. in March 2025.
+He brings over 34 years of domestic and international experience in the oil and gas industry, having held a distinguished career at Shell plc from 1991 until joining Talos.
+During his tenure at Shell, Mr. Goodfellow held various senior executive roles, including leading Shell's global deepwater business across regions such as the U.S. Gulf of America, Offshore Mexico, and Brazil.
+He also oversaw Shell's global drilling, completion, and well intervention organization and was a key member of the Projects & Technology and Upstream leadership teams.
+Most recently, he served as Shell's Executive Vice President and Group Chief Internal Auditor from August 2023 to February 2025, and Executive Vice President, Deep Water, Shell Upstream from April 2019 to August 2023.
+Mr. Goodfellow also served as the Chairman of the Board of Shell Midstream Partners GP LP from October 2019 to August 2023.

 Zachary B. Dailey, Executive Vice President and Chief Financial Officer